BunnyWay/BunnyCDN.Java.Storage/README.md

 	BCDNStorage test = new BCDNStorage("YOUR_ZONE_NAME", "YOUR_API_KEY");

 **NEW**: You can now specify the "main" location of your zone.
-By default, when no location is specified, this module assumes that your zone is part of the `de` region (ie. if your zone isn't replicated or you've enabled the replication feature on an old storage zone).
+By default, when no location is specified, this module assumes that your zone is part of the `de` region (if your zone isn't replicated or you've enabled the replication feature on an old storage zone -> there is no need to specify a location).

 With that said, the general format is below:

-	BCDNStorage test = new BCDNStorage("YOUR_ZONE_NAME", "YOUR_API_KEY", "AREA");
+	BCDNStorage test = new BCDNStorage("YOUR_ZONE_NAME", "YOUR_API_KEY", null);

 Example - if your zone is being replicated from New York, use the following: